 To reduce the impact such stressors as PTSD, family, various other issues, we have created an internal engagement network along with external service providers to help our Marines when they feel close to the edge.

-The Wolfpack has many Gold Star Families.
+The Wolfpack has many Gold Star Family members as a part of our membership.
 Just as we never leave a Brother behind, we never leave a Family behind either.

 We provide lines of communication that allow our Gold Star Families to reach out to us in times of need.
 Regardless of the type of support needed, we are there to assist.

-In addition, we work hard to include the Gold Star Families in every 3rd LAI-LAR Battalion event - including but not limited to our Annual Reunion.
+In addition, we proactively include the Gold Star Families in every 3rd LAI/LAR Battalion Wolfpack Association event - including but not limited to our reunions.
 The loss of a Marine Brother to us means the loss of a Son, Husband, Father, or biological Brother to our Marine Families.
 They too are our Family - as a result we stay engaged.

 General Neller is one of many former Wolfpack Commanding Officers to become a Flag Officer; the first to earn four stars and first to become the Commandant.